mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 The Internet is experiencing an epidemic of fluff writing.
 Site owners [think that Google will place their pages higher](https://moz.com/blog/blog-post-length-frequency) in results if their articles have a higher word count.
 Further, many clients [pay by the word](/hiring-content-writers/2-creating-a-job-description/#pay-per-hour-per-word-or-per-article), so long-winded pieces earn more money.
 As a result, instead of learning to write well, many writers have learned to write fluff.

-Fluff writing sounds like a book report by a fifth grader who forgot to do the reading.
+Fluff writing sounds like a book report by a fifth-grader who forgot to do the reading.
 Below, I've included an example of fluff writing.
 I wrote the passage myself, but it's depressingly similar to writing samples I've received:

 >Fitness is important.
 We all know this!
 A recent study found that people who exercise are better than people who don’t.
 So you don’t have any excuse not to hit the gym and start working on those extra pounds!
 >